MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 		**Note:** After selecting this check box, note the recommendation that appears at the bottom of the page.
 By just selecting this one requirement, the system recommends using **Azure AD cloud sync**. <br/>

-	- **I require the ability for users to access both on-premises and clound-based applications using the same passwords (Password hash sync and Password writeback).**  <br/>
+	- **I require the ability for users to access both on-premises and cloud-based applications using the same passwords (Password hash sync and Password writeback).**  <br/>

 		**Note:** After selecting this second requirement, the recommendation is still **Azure AD cloud sync**. <br/>